dhmunro/dudley/README.md

 ## File signatures

-The recommended extension for a Dudley layout is .dud, and for binary files natively describe for such a layout .bd (for "binary data").
+The recommended extension for a Dudley layout is .dud, and for binary files natively described by such a layout .bd (for "binary data").
 However, the Dudley layout may also be appended to the end of the binary file to produce a single self-describing file.
 Of course, a Dudley layout may also be generated for a non-native binary file such as an HDF or PDB file, in which